 CHECK THE INSTALLATION:

-Make sure that the brake calliper is sitting flat and tilt-free on its mounting and that the adapter is correctly mounted.
+Make sure that the brake caliper is sitting flat and tilt-free on its mounting and that the adapter is correctly mounted.

 When installed correctly, the brake pad should adequately cover the friction ring of the brake disc – it shouldn’t be located above the struts of the brake disc.
 Use washers if necessary (see Manual).

-Align the brake calliper with the brake disc:
+Align the brake caliper with the brake disc:

-Make sure that the brake calliper is correctly aligned with the brake disc.
-The brake disc must run centrally/parallel in the brake calliper gap – it must not grind on the brake pads.
+Make sure that the brake caliper is correctly aligned with the brake disc.
+The brake disc must run centrally/parallel in the brake caliper gap – it must not grind on the brake pads.

 Check the attachment of the brake disc:

-Check the centerlock or the 6-hole mounting of the brake disc.
-For 6-hole brake discs, start by rotating the retaining screws only 2 or 3 turns – then turn the brake disc clockwise to centre it and prevent movement during the braking process.
+Check the Centerlock or the 6-hole mounting of the brake disc.
+For 6-hole brake discs, start by rotating the retaining screws only 2 or 3 turns – then turn the brake disc clockwise to center it and prevent movement during the braking process.
 Then tighten the screws crosswise to a maximum torque of 4 Nm.